eaglestone/minecraft-pi-ruby/README.md

 ###Block IDs

-Blocks can be set using and ID in the form Block::NAME.
-For example Block::TNT.
+Blocks can be set using an ID in the form `Block::NAME`.
+For example `Block::TNT`.

 The blocks are: